 How to remove an authorized user

-Removing an authorized user from your account is also relatively easy—you can begin the removal process online or by calling the number on the back of your credit card.
+You can usually remove an authorized user online or over the phone.
 Once you complete the process, it’s a good idea to send your credit card issuer a certified letter confirming the agreement to remove the authorized user from your account.
-(If you are an authorized user and you want to remove yourself from someone else’s account, follow the same two-step process.)
+You should also collect the credit card from the authorized user to ensure they can no longer make charges against your credit account.

 Becoming an authorized user is just one way to raise your credit score.
 Other strategies for building good credit include:

 - Making on-time payments: Late or missed payments are one of the biggest factors that negatively affect your score, so it’s important to make on-time payments each month to build good credit.

 - Reduce your credit utilization: Your credit utilization, or the percentage of total credit you’re using, also has a big impact on your score.
 Try to keep balances to a minimum and pay down debt when possible.

 - Keep old accounts open: If you have old credit cards that you no longer use, you should consider keeping them open, since the age of your accounts can affect your score.